Ruanda-Urundi

-Ruanda-Urundi (/fr/), (Note: Ruanda-Urundi is sometimes seen rendered phonetically into Dutch as Roeanda-Oeroendi.) later Rwanda-Burundi, was a mandate and later trust territory ruled by Belgium between 1916 and 1962.
+Ruanda-Urundi (/fr/), (Note: Ruanda-Urundi is sometimes seen rendered phonetically into Dutch as Roeanda-Oeroendi.
+The name reflects the transcription of Swahili.) later Rwanda-Burundi, was a mandate and later trust territory ruled by Belgium between 1916 and 1962.

 Once part of German East Africa, the region was occupied by troops from the Belgian Congo during the East African campaign in World War I. It was administered by Belgium under military occupation from 1916 to 1922.
 It was subsequently awarded to Belgium as a Class-B Mandate under the League of Nations in 1922 and became a Trust Territory of the United Nations in the aftermath of World War II and the dissolution of the League.
 In 1962, Ruanda-Urundi became the two independent states of Rwanda and Burundi.

 History

 Ruanda and Urundi were two separate kingdoms in the Great Lakes region before the Scramble for Africa.
 In 1897, the German Empire established a presence in Rwanda with the formation of an alliance with the king, beginning the colonial era.
 They were administered as two districts of German East Africa.
 The two monarchies were retained as part of the German policy of indirect rule, with the Ruandan king (mwami) Yuhi V Musinga using German support to consolidate his control over subordinate chiefs in exchange for labour and resources.